 IT service desks need to already be reacting to this as, while it might not be as complex as the industry fallout from the consumerization of IT, if the consumer world is anything to go by, then the service and support “wrap” provided to employees will become just as important – and maybe more important – as the IT services provided.

-Hopefully you found this blog an interesting taster for the new SDI report.
-The full SDI report is available to download for free here (please be aware that it requires some personal details for access).
+Hopefully, you found this blog an interesting taster for the new SDI report.